IWILZ/FS2020-LCD-Panel/README.md

 For the front panel i used a piece of a carbon fiber plate but you can use also a wood plate or anything else from about 1.5 to 3mm thick.

-Due to the small power consumption, **the panel will be simply powered by the 5Vcc from the USB of your PC** but if you add some more LEDs or devices, **check the power consumption before damaging your PC's USB board**.
+Due to the small power consumption, **the panel will be simply powered by the 5Vcc from the USB of your PC** but if you add some more LEDs or devices, **check the power consumption to avoid damaging your PC's USB board**.

 ## **LEDs and buttons connections**
-Before to start is better to spend few words about LEDs and buttons connection.
+Before to start is better to spend few words about LEDs and buttons connections.

 Each Arduino pin can be configured as Input or Output by the program and this is very flexible.
 Obviously each LED connection has to be an Output (any output pin produces a 5Vcc when at high level) and each button/switch as Input but in this last case the program have to declare it as **"INPUT_PULLUP"** pin to avoid random readings.

 In the following picture you can see how to connect a generic LED and a generic button/switch.
-Each button should be "normally opened" so it will "close the circuit" to the ground only when pressed.
+Each button should be "normally opened" so it will "close the circuit" to the ground only when pressed: so we could say that it's "active LOW".

 <img src="https://user-images.githubusercontent.com/94467184/144689525-0ceccac7-b2d9-435a-b5f5-9f292a1aac2a.jpg" width="80%" height="80%">

 ### **About the resistors**
-To avoid a damage of the micro controller itself **NEVER CONNECT A LED DIRECTLY to the Arduino**, but use a **resistor** to limit the current flowing to the LED. **The resistor value depends on the LED brand and colour** (normally red ones needs a lower value resistor than green ones) but you could start with a value of 1KOhm and then change it to find the right value/brightness for your LED.
+To avoid a damage of the micro controller itself **NEVER CONNECT A LED DIRECTLY to the Arduino**, but use a **resistor** to limit the current flowing into it. **The resistor value depends on the LED brand and colour** (normally red ones needs a lower value resistor than green ones) but you could start with a value of 1KOhm and then change it to find the right value/brightness for your LED.
 If you have a tester you can also measure the current flowing into the LED considering that the maximum current on a output PIN of the Arduino cannot **exceed 20mA**.
 If you cannot measure the current, just look at your LED's light and don't exceed with its brightness.

 ## **The Encoder**
-In this project the encoder allow us to edit frequencies and courses just rotating the shaft so it is quite a sort of "fast button" that changes its state very quickly when is turned right or left.
+In this project the encoder allow us to edit frequencies and courses just rotating its shaft so it is quite a sort of "fast button" that changes its state very quickly when is turned right or left.
 Furthermore, our encoder **must have also a button** that is activated by pressing the rotation shaft.
 For these reasons an encoder is a bit more complex than a simple button as you can see in the following picture but this is not a problem because the program uses the **BasicEncoder library** to manage it.

 <img src="https://user-images.githubusercontent.com/94467184/144690024-96a5ee97-b932-485a-949e-6504f55dfdcd.jpg" width="30%" height="30%">